Fellow-Consulting-AG/docapp-docs/docs/en/docbits/company-information.md

 ![Fill in Your Company Information in Docbits (DOC²)](/_images/docbits/Settings/Company Information/Image_3_example_info.png "Fill in Your Company Information in Docbits (DOC²)")

-Please note that a valid address is required for the export to work.

 ## Subscription Plan and Usage

 In the Company Information section, you can also find information about your subscription plan, including the start and end dates.
 You can also view your processed pages for a selected period using the calendar.